department-of-veterans-affairs/vets-website/content/pages/vocational-rehab-and-employment/index.md

 template: L2-section-landing
 majorlinks:
   - url: /vocational-rehab-and-employment/service-disabled/
-    title: Programs for the Service Disabled
+    title: Options and Eligibility for the Service Disabled
-    description: Find out if you qualify to get help learning new skills, finding a new job, or returning to your old job.
+    description: You may be eligible for help learning new skills, finding a new job, getting educational counseling, or returning to your former job.
+Choose your VR&E track.
   - url: /vocational-rehab-and-employment/apply-vre/
     title: Application Process
     description: Find out how to apply for VR&amp;E as a Servicemember or Veteran.
   - url: /vocational-rehab-and-employment/family-members/
     title: Family Members
-    description: Find out if you qualify for certain counseling services, training, and education benefits.
+    description: Find out if you're eligible for certain counseling services, training, and education benefits.
 relatedlinks:
   - url: /disability-benefits/apply/claim-types/predischarge-claim/
     title: Predischarge Claim